CiKu370/OSIF/README.md

 $ pip2 install -r requirements.txt
 $ python2 OSIF.py
 ```
-* if you are confused how to use it, please type help to display the help menu
+* if you are confused how to use it, please type 'help' to display the help menu